 - Brand recognition.
 By creating a mobile app for your travel business you give clients an opportunity to access your service while being on the go, at any time and in any place.
 This can increase brand recognition.

-There are tons of different travel apps out there today with all kind of interesting features.
+A question of how to build a travel app starts with what’s out there on the market.
+There are tons of different travel apps out there today with all kinds of interesting features.
 Let’s say that an app is a cookie jar, then features are the cookies of different flavors, which makes an app tastier and more appealing to users.
 Below you’ll find a list of most important and convenient features for a travel application.

-Here are a few useful tools that your travel application development company might use: Google Maps SDK for iOS and Android provides the app with the map itself; Google Places and Facebook Places APIs give access to an enormous database of services and sightseeing, etc.
+Here are a few useful tools to consider when you create a travel app: Google Maps SDK for iOS and Android provides the app with the map itself; Google Places and Facebook Places APIs give access to an enormous database of services and sightseeing, etc.

 This way app gives its users everything they might need for a trip with a few quick clicks.
 Among the apps for international travel are very popular booking services for tickets and accommodation.
 A user can find the best deals and set up notifications for price changes.

 If you are going for a travel mobile app development, do it the right way!
 All the described tourism app features above can be used in a single app, but they have to be presented in a structured and lean way.
-Give your users an opportunity to view their trip from start to finish, from the flight to arriving at a hotel, exploring sights and going home.
+Give your users an opportunity to view their trip from start to finish, from the flight to arriving at a hotel, exploring sights, and going home – a smart pocket guide.
 So users could have an opportunity to see the whole picture of their trips.

 Reviews and recommendations

-Do consider implementing a customer feedback, review and rating block into your travel mobile app.
+Do consider implementing customer feedback, review, and rating block into your travel mobile app.
 People want to be able to review places and share their experiences with others.